LeonardoSchmittK/Cards-flip/README.md

 # Flip-card
-Cards flip animation with CSS3 and HTML5.
+Flip card animation with CSS3 and HTML5.